WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 High Renewal Prices

-While Bluehost’s promotional prices are generally quite competitive, they do require you to sign up for longer terms if you want to get the best deals.
+While Bluehost’s promotional prices are generally quite competitive, you are required to sign up for longer terms if you want to get the best deals.

 In fact, for the absolute lowest price, you need to commit to three years at a time.